lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

 Mesh generation
 ---------------

-The first major step is to generate a mesh of the pore space (:numref:`fig:porousModel_fig`).
+The first major step is to generate a mesh of the pore space (:numref:`fig:porousModel_fig_dome`).
 For this purpose, we will use `OpenFOAM's snappyHexMesh tool <https://doc.cfd.direct/openfoam/user-guide-v10/snappyhexmesh#x27-1970005.4>`_.
 It allows meshing arbitrary and complex geometries and is very powerful.
 Unfortunately, it can also be infuriating to use as it asks for many user-defined parameters and can be quite picky about the choices made.

 .. tip::
     We will not go into the details of snappyHexMesh (SHM) works.
 If you want to use and/or understand it, a good starting point is the user guide linked above.
 Another great resource is the `Rock Vapor Classic tutorial series <https://holzmann-cfd.com/community/training-videos/openfoam-usage/rock-vapor-classic>`_.